ArmandoFerraj/PrimesToAMillion/README.md

 # Primes To a Million

-- A curious question is, how many primes are there up to a million?
+- A curious question is, "how many primes are there up to a million?".
 To find out I constructed an algorithm that checks if a number is prime.
 I Then iterated up to a million checking each number to find the answer.

 - Ulam's Spiral is a graphical depiction of the set of primes developed by Stainslaw Ulam in 1963.
 The mysterious gaps seem to imply that the primes are distributed by some underlying structure, not randomness.